MadSimple/ChinesePostman/README.md

 If the degree is odd, the vertex is called an "odd vertex."

-If there are no odd vertices, then there is an optimal solution where no edges are repeated.
+If there are no odd vertices, there is an optimal solution where no edges are repeated.
 This is called an "eulerian" path.

 In a connected graph, there will always be an even number of odd vertices.